kfiala/AviSys-Clements/README.md

    1. Run `python scripts\makenewnames.py` to create **NEWNAMES11.AVI** from **NEWNAMES11.AVI.CSV**.

-1. Copy MASTER.UPD and NEWNAMES11.AVI to the data folder, and SSDATA.AVI to the main folder, and run the update.
+1. Copy MASTER.UPD and NEWNAMES11.AVI to the data folder, and SSDATA.AVI to the main folder, and run the update. **Resolve any conflicts** and rerun as necessary.

    Then run `python scripts\makeEDT.py C:\AVI6\{datafolder}\MASTER.AVI` in the work folder again to get the final version of **MASTER.EDT**.
 This version will have any changes in N.A. status applied, needed for bandcode generation.